jmedia65/awesome-ai-marketing/README.md

 - **[n8n](https://n8n.io)** - The darling of AI builders.
 Open-source, self-hostable automation that's become the go-to platform for teams building AI agent workflows.
 400+ integrations plus direct connections to OpenAI/Claude/Gemini/local LLMs via Ollama, and the ability to write custom JavaScript/Python at any step.
 Community has built 7,000+ workflow templates including 4,700+ AI-specific ones.
 - **[Make.com](https://make.com/en/ai-automation)** - Visual workflow automation with 400+ AI app integrations, native AI modules for prompting multiple LLMs, and AI agents (in beta).
 Good middle ground: more powerful than Zapier, more accessible than n8n.
 Strong for marketing teams who need AI without code.
 - **[Zapier](https://zapier.com)** - The household name with 8,000+ app integrations and the lowest learning curve.
 AI Actions let you add GPT-style capabilities to any workflow.
 Best for non-technical teams who want reliable automation fast.
-Less flexible for complex AI logic but unbeatable for "set

 ### For Developers Building Custom Tools